powsybl/powsybl.github.io/docs/installation/javafx-packager.md

 Use the `<jvmProperties>` section to pass system properties to the JVM.

 ### javafx.preloader
-Set the `javafx.preloader` property to `cim.powsybl.gse.app.GsePreloader` to display powsybl splash screen at startup.
+Set the `javafx.preloader` property to `com.powsybl.gse.app.GsePreloader` to display powsybl splash screen at startup.

 ### powsybl.config.dirs
 The `powsybl.config.dirs` property defines the configuration folder.